danillouz/dans.garden/content/computer-networks/dns.md

 ---
-title: The Domain Name System
+title: DNS
 description: What I learned about DNS so far.
 date: 2023-06-03
+updated: 2024-08-06
 aliases:
-  - dns
+  - The Domain Name System
 tags:
   - evergreen
 ---